 - the fact that there may be delays in making payments by standing order or direct debit.
 You should take this into account when you decide the date for closing your account

-- how long you will have to wait before you can use all the new bank or building society's services.
-For example, there may be a delay before you receive a cheque guarantee card.
+- how long you will have to wait before you can use all the new bank or building society's services

 You should open a new account before closing your old one and make sure you cancel any current standing orders or direct debits, or move these to your new account.
 Be sure to return any unused cheques or plastic cards (cut into pieces) to your old bank or building society.

 If you are transferring a balance to your new account, make sure you have left enough money in the old account to cover any uncleared cheques.

 If you owe the existing bank or building society any money and you wish to close the account, you may still be sued for the money you owe if you don't pay it when you close the account.